Feedback

 Until a few years ago there was a regular car ferry service from the UK to Hamburg, which was then curtailed to Cuxhaven, and then dropped altogether.
 So today the only sea crossings are to neighbour destinations, from where onward travel has to be by rail or road.

-The Stena Line service (www.stenaline.co.uk) runs between Harwich and the Hook of Holland (two hours from Germany) with day-time and night-time crossings, and a journey time of six and a half hours.
+Probably the most useful route is the Stena Line service (www.stenaline.co.uk) which runs between Harwich and the Hook of Holland (two hours from Germany) with day-time and night-time crossings, and a journey time of six and a half hours.
 This service is well plugged in to the rail networks of both the UK and the Netherlands.
-Not so long ago there was also a choice here of a fastferry catamaran on the route, but susceptibility to bad weather and competition from low-cost airlines made it uneconomic.